wwatson4506/TeensyRA8876-GFX-Common/README.md

 Pinouts are defined in the driver libraries.
 ***
 ### CONFIG FILES
-Both 8080 Parallel and SPI libraries have config file.
+Both 8080 Parallel and SPI libraries have a config file.
-Config files for 8080 and SPI are found in the driver libraries.:
+Config files for 8080 and SPI are found in the driver libraries.
 ***

 ### EXAMPLES